xelalexv/dregsy/README.md

 ### Caveats

 When syncing via a *Docker* relay, do not use the same *Docker* daemon for building local images (even better: don't use it for anything else but syncing).
 There is a risk that the reference to a locally built image clashes with the shorthand notation for a reference to an image on `docker.io`.
 E.g. if you built a local image `busybox`, then this would be indistinguishable from the shorthand `busybox` pointing to `docker.io/library/busybox`.
 One way to avoid this is to use `registry.hub.docker.com` instead of `docker.io` in references, which would never get shortened.
 If you're not syncing from/to `docker.io`, then all of this is not a concern.

+### Config File Watch & Restart <sup>*&#945; feature*</sup>

+By setting `watch: true`, you can make *dregsy* watch the config file.
+If it changes, *dregsy* will restart.
+If there is a task currently being synced, *dregsy* waits for it to complete.
+The restart is a full restart, so if your config contains one-off tasks, they will be run.
+If *dregsy* was started with a task filter via the `run` option, this filter stays active.
+If the new config causes any validation errors, *dregsy* will stop.
+Note that the config file watch does not work if the file resides on an *NFS*, *SMB*, or *FUSE* file system (see the [fsnotify](https://github.com/fsnotify/fsnotify) package).

+#### Triggering Restart with `SIGHUP`
+You can also trigger a restart by sending `SIGHUP` to the *dregsy* process.
+This can be useful if you want more control over when a restart should occur, or you cannot use config file watch.
+The restart behavior is the same as outlined above for config file watch.

 ### Image Matching